 Customer reviews are important to your business.

 You may or may not realise this but it’s true.
-More than 80% of people believe online customer reviews as much as personal recommendation.
+Well over 80% of your customers believe online reviews as much as a recommendation from a friend.

-Businesses can acquire a ton of new customers just by displaying the feedback of their current customers.
+This means that businesses can acquire a ton of fresh customers just by displaying the feedback of their current customers.
 Because customer reviews are a reflection of the thoughts, feelings, and sentiments of other human beings about a brand, they pack quite a punch.